Aerators aren’t the only way for bacteria from the air can make it into your water supply.

 “You don’t see it as much in schools,” says Larry, “but in health clubs, assisted living facilities, and other multi-housing you find a lot of handheld showers.
 When you’re done using a handheld shower, if you don’t lower the head down into the tub and allow it to drain, then it creates standing water in the hose.”

-Another manufacturer partner Chicago Faucet has just launched a self-draining shower hose, pictured below, which ensures that there’s no water left in the riser going up to the shower head.
+Our manufacturer partner Chicago Faucet has just launched a self-draining shower hose, pictured below, which ensures that there’s no water left in the riser going up to the shower head.
 This is a significant improvement for reducing the growth of microbes in hand-held showers.
-Because it's so new, you will need to call us to get the right options for your application.

 Floor Drains and Wet Traps